 Figure 3.
 Results of the laterality analysis for the adjusted linear exposure response for the brain dose on changes in verbal and figural memory scores of the Intelligenz-Struktur-Test (IST).
-Estimates relate to (A) change in verbal memory score per interquartile range (IQR) of exposure for the whole sample; (B) change in figural memory score per IQR of exposure for the whole sample; (C) change in verbal memory score for the operator sample per IQR of the operator sample in figural memory score for the operator sample per IQR of the operator sample exposure modeling of relevant near- and far-field exposure sources.
+Estimates relate to (A) change in verbal memory score per interquartile range (IQR) of exposure for the whole sample; (B) change in figural memory score per IQR of exposure for the whole sample; (C) change in verbal memory score for the operator sample per IQR of the operator sample per IQR of the operator sample.
+Brain dose was derived via individual exposure modeling of relevant near- and far-field exposure sources.
 The most relevant predictors-duration of mobile phone calls and network proportion-were derived directly by network operators for the operator data sample.
 For the whole sample, these parameters were calibrated via multilevel linear regression models, predicting these parameters by self-reported questionnaire data, fitted for the operator sample.
-Change in memory score per IQR for the operator sample, 341 mJ/kg per day.
+Change in memory score per IQR range of exposure.
+IQR for the whole sample, 953 mJ/kg per day; and IQR for the operator sample, 341 mJ/kg per day.